lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

           Gain exclusive, behind-the-scenes insights into local conservation efforts with a

-          visit to the **Baima Snow Mountain Nature Reserve Conservation Bureau**.
+          visit to the **Baima Snow Mountain Nature Conservation Bureau**.
 Learn about the vital and

           multifaceted work being done to protect the rich biodiversity of Baima Snow